Real Life (Magazine album)

-Real Life is the debut studio album by English rock band Magazine.
+Real Life is the debut studio album by English post-punk band Magazine.
 It was released in June 1978 by record label Virgin.
+It reached number 29 in the UK charts.
 The album includes the band's debut single "Shot by Both Sides", and was also preceded by the non-album single "Touch and Go", a song from the album's recording sessions.

-Real Life has received critical acclaim and is considered a pioneering post-punk record.
-It has also been described as new wave and art rock.
+Real Life has received critical acclaim and is considered a pioneering post-punk album.
+It has also been described as new wave and art rock.It was also included in the 2005 book 1001 Albums You Must Hear Before You Die.

 Background and recording

 The album was written over the preceding year by the band, with Howard Devoto providing all of the lyrics.
 The two earliest songs, "Shot by Both Sides" and "The Light Pours Out of Me", were co-written with Devoto's former Buzzcocks bandmate Pete Shelley.
 The majority of the material on the album was written by Devoto in collaboration with guitarist and founding member John McGeoch.
-"Motorcade" was co-written with the group's keyboardist, the classically trained composer, Bob Dickinson, who played with the group in mid-1977 before being dismissed without warning at a meeting convened by Devoto in November of that year.
-Dickinson has cited the influence of Satie on elements of the keyboard part in this song.
-In early January 1978, Dickinson was invited by Devoto to play for a few gigs but he declined the offer due to his ongoing postgrad electronic music research at Keele University.
+"Motorcade" was co-written with the group's keyboardist, the classically trained composer Bob Dickinson, who played with the group in mid-1977 before being dismissed without warning at a meeting convened by Devoto in November of that year.
+Dickinson has cited the influence of Erik Satie on elements of the keyboard part in this song.
+In early January 1978, Dickinson was invited by Devoto to play for a few gigs but he declined the offer due to his ongoing postgraduate electronic music research at Keele University.
 The music for the album's final track, "Parade", was written by Dickinson's replacement, Dave Formula, with bassist Barry Adamson.
 "Definitive Gaze" was recorded for a Peel session as "Real Life" on 14 February 1978.

-Having toured much of the album through 1977 and early 1978, the group's then lineup of Devoto (vocals), McGeoch (guitar and saxophone), Adamson (bass), Formula (keyboards) and Martin Jackson (drums) recorded the album in sessions using the Virgin Mobile and at Abbey Road Studios between March and April 1978.
+Having toured much of the album through 1977 and early 1978, the group's then lineup of Devoto (vocals), McGeoch (guitar and saxophone), Adamson (bass), Formula (keyboards) and Martin Jackson (drums) recorded the album in sessions using Virgin's The Manor Mobile and at Abbey Road Studios between March and April 1978.
 The album was produced and engineered by John Leckie.

-The original artwork and monoprint for the album were designed by Linder, with photography by Adrian Boot.
+The original artwork and monoprint for the album were designed by Linder Sterling, with photography by Adrian Boot.